hai-vr/documentation/docs/products/vixen/getting-started.md

 - If the button on the right says "When active", it means the value will be changed to that value when the menu is active.
 - If the button on the right says "When inactive", it means the value will be changed to that value when the menu is inactive.
+- Press that button to switch between the two.

 ### Change all renderers of the avatar at once